rishavanand/smit-result-scraper/README.md

 ### $ python3 test.py

-This program finds result for your registration number and displays it.
+This script finds result for your registration number and displays it.

-This program can further be extended to calculate GPA of the students directly (soon to be on https://gpacalculator.rishavanand.com).
+This script can further be extended to calculate GPA of the students directly (soon to be on https://gpacalculator.rishavanand.com).